 Effective October 1, 2007, the Company acquired, through its wholly-owned subsidiary, Tempress Holding B.V., 100% of the voting equity, in R2D Ingenierie, or R2D, a solar cell and semiconductor automation equipment manufacturing company, located near Montpellier, France.
 R2D provides solutions to the solar and semiconductor industries.
 The purpose of the acquisition was to expand the Company's automation products which are used in the semiconductor manufacturing and solar diffusion processes.
-The acquisition of the technology and business of R2D enhances the growth strategy by allowing the Company to increase sales by offering an integrated system under the Tempress brand to the solar industry.
+The acquisition of the technology and business of R2D enhances the growth strategy by allowing the Company to increase sales by offering to the solar industry an integrated system under the Tempress brand.

-The aggregate purchase price is based on the cash consideration paid at closing of \$5.5 million plus acquisition costs of \$0.9 million, including cost of legal representation and due diligence.
+The aggregate purchase price is based on the cash consideration paid at closing of \$5.5 million plus acquisition costs of \$1.0 million, including cost of legal representation and due diligence.
 Cash contingent payments of \$1.6 million to be paid to sellers upon fulfillment of certain requirements have been deposited in an escrow account.
-The amount of future contingent payments earned will be allocated to goodwill.
-The assets of R2D principally consist of intellectual property and technology, reseller relationships, customer contracts, trademarks, non-compete agreements, inventories and other tangible property used in connection with the acquired business.
+As of June 30, 2008, approximately \$0.3 million of the \$1.6 million was paid to sellers in recognition of fulfilling certain requirements.
+The amount of contingent payments earned is allocated to goodwill.
+The assets of R2D principally consist of intellectual property and technology, customer lists, customer contracts, trademarks, non-compete agreements, inventories and other tangible property used in connection with the acquired business.
 Liabilities assumed include current liabilities, loans, obligations under certain contracts, leases, purchase orders and warranty claims for certain products and services under warranty as of the date of the acquisition.